The ultimate guide to evergreen content

 You can use them to show the amazing results your product or service can achieve in practice while giving a shoutout to your customers, boosting your website’s authority, and giving your readers a chance to connect with a story.

-Case studies make for great timeless content as they can provide interesting insights into your brand for years to come.
+Case studies make for great evergreen content examples as they can provide interesting insights into your brand for years to come.

 3. Comprehensive “ultimate” guides